Cuba uncovers human trafficking of Cubans to fight for Russia in Ukraine

 It was not immediately clear if the Cuban foreign ministry statement was associated with the Ryazan report.

-(Reporting by Dave Sherwood and Marc Frank in Havana; Editing by Michael Perry)
+(Reporting by Dave Sherwood and Marc Frank in Havana; additional reporting by Felix Light in Tbilisi, Editing by Michael Perry and Bill Berkrot)

 ((dave.sherwood@thomsonreuters.com;))